 You have dreams of traveling the world.
-Whether you hope to quit your job and become a digital nomad or plan a family vacation to Disney World (or Universal), at some point cost will cross your mind.
+Whether you hope to quit your job and become a digital nomad or plan a family vacation to Disney World (or Universal), at some point, the cost will cross your mind.
 If you’re wondering how to fund travel, you are not a lone.
-I’ve devoted this entire website, and my podcast, The Thought Card to answering this important question.
+I’ve devoted this entire website and my podcast, The Thought Card, to answering this important question.
 Having the chance to visit 27 countries, like Iceland and Bermuda, I’ve mastered how to start a travel fund and budget for travel.
 I believe in not letting our financial responsibilities hold us back from pursuing our dreams.

 If you want to travel more, I recommend creating a travel savings account first and foremost.
 In this podcast episode I walk you through step-by-step how to start a travel fund and ways to save regularly.

 After this post, grab a copy of my best-selling book, Affording Travel: Saving Strategies for Financially Savvy Travelers.